babylonlabs-io/babylon/x/finality/README.md

          distribute rewards to the voted finality providers and their BTC delegations.
 Otherwise, none of the subsequent blocks shall be finalized and the loop breaks here.
+3. Update the finality provider's voting history and label it to `sluggish` if the number of block it has missed has passed the parameterized threshold.

 ## Events

-The Finality module defines the `EventSlashedFinalityProvider` event.
-It is emitted when a finality provider is slashed due to equivocation.
+The Finality module defines the following events.

 ```protobuf
 // EventSlashedFinalityProvider is the event emitted when a finality provider is slashed